 Besides HBO Real Sports and Matter of Fact, O’Brien hosted “American Injustice” a BET Town Hall on the future of criminal justice reform.
 She was a host of the A&E special “Shining a Light: Conversations on Race in America.”
 She was the Host and Executive Producer of the Oxygen series “Mysteries & Scandals” as well as “O.J.
 Simpson: The Lost Confession” and “Who Shot Biggie and Tupac,” both for Fox.
 She was also host of National Geographic Channel’s “Live From Space” and moderator and executive producer of the annual National Geographic Bee.
 She was Executive Producer of the Lifetime Billboard Music Awards.

 She has served as Chair of the board of The After-School Corporation (now ExpandED Schools), and as a director on the boards of the Rand Corporation and the National Archives.
 She was a Harvard University Graduate School of Education, Distinguished Visiting Fellow.

 O’Brien frequently speaks on a variety of social issues at college campuses and corporate events.
 She was named on People magazine’s list of the 50 Most Beautiful People in 2001 and was on People en Español′s 50 Most Beautiful list in 2004.
 She was named to Irish American magazine’s “Top 100 Irish Americans” on two occasions, and was on Black Enterprise magazine’s 2005 Hot List.
 Also in 2005, she was awarded Groundbreaking Latina of the Year by Catalina magazine.
 In 2006 she was featured in the Newsweek cover story “15 People Who Make America Great”.

-She is also the author of two books, her critically acclaimed memoir “The Next Big Story” and “Latino in America.”
+She is the author of two books, her critically acclaimed memoir “The Next Big Story” and “Latino in America.”

-O’Brien lives in New York with her husband and four children.
+She lives in New York with her husband and four children.